khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 | ------------------ | ------- |
 | <figure-img alt="Navigation body structure" label="Typical layout" src="/img/navigation-body-structure.svg"></figure-img> | <figure-img alt="Navigation body structure for search" label="Specific to context" src="/img/navigation-body-structure-search.svg"></figure-img> |

-1. **Title:** Name of the context for wayfinding, and should always appear at the top of the body.
+1. **Title:** Name of the context and always appears at the top of the body.
-2. **Static items:** Always present at the top of the navigational items.
+2. **Static items:** Always first section of the body.
 Used sparingly.
 3. **Pinned items:** Items that users have selected for quick access.
 Only available to authenticated users.
 4. **Collections:** Contain items classified under a single theme.
 5. **Settings:** A dedicated settings area inside a given context.